mmistakes/minimal-mistakes/_posts/2018-01-18-IntelliJ Shortcuts for Mac OS X 10.5+.markdown

 Breakpoints
 - Toggle breakpoint: ⌘ F8
+- Edit breakpoint: ⌘ ⇧ F8 (when cursor is on breakpoint LOC)
-- View breakpoints: ⌘ ⇧ F8
+- View breakpoints: ⌘ ⇧ F8 (when cursor is not on breakpoint LOC)

 Editing Existing Code
 - Multiple cursors: ⇧ ⌥ Clicks